 Parents will be informed by the school at the beginning of the year of any survey instrument being distributed to students of which they are aware, however at the very least no fewer than ten-10 days in advance.
 Such notification will include information regarding students' rights in not answering questions related to the eight-(8) above items and safeguards to protect student privacy should the survey instrument include any of those items.
 Collection, disclosure, or use of directory information of students and/or parents will not be for purposes of marketing or selling beyond the school community (i.e. PTSA, Booster Clubs, Student Council, etc.).
-The school system will take measures to protect the identification and privacy of students participating in any survey concerning any of the protected topics.
+At least 10 days prior to the administration of a protected topic survey, parents and eligible students (students who are 18 years of age or older or who are emancipated minors) will be provided the opportunity to review both electronically and in person the process for providing consent to participate in the protected topic survey and the full text of the protected topic survey.